 Standard Manufactured Items.
 When standard manufactured items are specified such as fence, wire, plates, rolled shapes, pipe conduit, etc., and these items are identified by size, unit weight, section dimensions, etc., such identification will be to nominal weights or dimensions set by the industry.

 109.02 Measurement Units.
-The Department will measure using either English or metric units as indicated in the Contract Documents.
-Use the Tables and to convert units when required.
-If Tables and do not provide a required factor, then use the appropriate factor provided in the .
+The LPA will measure using either English or metric units as indicated in the Contract Documents.
+Use the Tables 109.02-1 and 109.02-2 to convert units when required.
+If Tables 109.02-1 and 109.02-2 do not provide a required factor, then use the appropriate factor provided in the IEEE/ASTM SI 10.

 Table 109.02-1 English to SI (Metric) Conversion Factors